 Department of Medicine, Division of Gastroenterology and Hepatology and Liver Transplant Service Line as a Staff Physician with major roles in in-reach and outreach as well as program development.

 Over the years of 2012 to current, Dr. Gish has been and continues to be very active with the National Viral Hepatitis Round Table (NVHR) a patient and community advocacy non-profit organization.
 In February of 2014, Dr. Gish joined the

 Hepatitis B Foundation, (HBF) as their Medical Director to lend his policy, advocacy and clinical science skills to their armamentarium.

-Today, Dr. Gish is a Clinical Professor, Adjunct, Department of Medicine, at the University of Nevada in Las Vegas where he continues to teach, and is an Adjunct Professor of Medicine at Stanford University.
+Today, Dr. Gish is a Clinical Professor, Adjunct, Department of Medicine, at the University of Nevada in Las Vegas where he continues to teach, and is an Adjunct Professor at the University of Nevada Reno School of Medicine.
 Dr. Gish has joined the

 consulting faculty at La Maestra in San Diego to establish a liver care program in the Federally Qualified Health Care clinic.